Permafrost/TundraTN/README.md

 // $document.
 tundra.tn.document:derive($bizdoc, $sender, $receiver);

+// Returns true if any errors (of the given class, if specified) exist on the given bizdoc. tundra.tn.document.error:exists($bizdoc, $class);

 // Returns the document associated with the given internal ID, optionally
 // including the document's content parts. tundra.tn.document:get($id, $content?);